Naturopathy

 • People with symptoms that they have been unable to address on their own or with the assistance of other medical practitioners.

-How is naturopathy different from conventional medicine?
+How is naturopathic medicine different from conventional medicine?

 What training and qualifications does a naturopath need?